zxue/deploy-maximo-aibroker/README.md

 ### MariaDB pod shows pending status

 The issue may be related to PVC.
 The storage class, `ocs-storagecluster-cephfs` is used in the `mariadb-pvc.yml` file.
 Change it to the storage class, e.g. "ibmc-block-gold".
+Delete the mariadb namespace and re-run the bash command line.

 ```
 ---